KomalJayaram/bigw-petstore-functional-api-tests/README.md

  > As a Store Owner, I would like add new pet profile
  > Description : Create a pet profile
- > * POST /pet Add an new pet to the store
+ > * POST /pet add a new pet to the store

   <h2> Approach </h2>